How the new coronavirus penetrates, exploits and kills cells, and how an army of scientists aims to destroy it

 That’s what happens in a dish, anyway.
 But only further clinical trials will tell how much that matters.

 How the coronavirus reproduces

 SARS-CoV-2 has entered the cell, either by fusion or by riding in like a Lilliputian aquanaut, stealthily stowed inside an endosome.
-If things go right, the virus fuses with the membrane of the surrounding endosome.
-The viral genome spills out into the (relatively) vast surrounding cellular ocean.
+If things go right for the virus, it fuses with the endosome’s membrane and spills its genome out into the (relatively) vast surrounding cellular ocean.

-To do both things, the virus needs a special kind of polymerase, the protein that will function as a copying machine for the viral genome.
+To do both things, the virus needs a special kind of polymerase.
 Every living cell, including each of ours, uses polymerases to copy its DNA-based genome and to transcribe its contents (the genes) into RNA-based instructions that ribosomes can read.

 The SARS-CoV-2 genome, unlike ours, is made of RNA, so it’s already ribosome-friendly, but replicating itself means making RNA copies of RNA.
 Our cells never need to do this, and they lack polymerases that can.

 SARS-CoV-2’s genome, though, does carry a gene coding for an RNA-to-RNA polymerase.
 If that lone RNA strand can find and insert itself into a ribosome, the latter can translate the viral polymerase’s genetic blueprint into a working protein.
 Fortunately for the virus, there can be as many as 10 million ribosomes in a single cell.